LADIlib/SigSearch/README.md

 ```
 when decompiling in IDA

+### What’s the difference?
+In other implementations of similar libraries, there are often several problems:
+- Signature parsing is done at runtime instead of compile time
+- Memory is allocated during signature parsing (often dynamically)
+- Signature search is performed linearly using two loops
+- There is no ability to search for multiple signatures at once using a single common loop

+Summing up the above issues: for a large number of signatures and a wide search range, other solutions can become a bottleneck in the logic...
+Initialization, search, and usage speed will be extremely low.

+In this implementation, these problems are solved.
+Key features:
+- Signatures are parsed at compile time and do not allocate memory (neither dynamic nor static)
+- You can search for a single signature, any one of several, or all of them at once
+- Thanks to compile-time signature parsing, it is possible to unroll the second `for` loop for signature comparison.
+Instead of a loop, a block of `if()` statements will be compiled, which significantly reduces the number of CPU instructions and RAM access needed to compare memory and signatures.

+Combined with the above advantages, searching for multiple signatures at once will be extremely fast (`SigSearch::FindAllInRange`).

 ### Requirements
 - C++20 or newer.
 If you compile with C++23 and the standard `std::bitset` is available, the header uses it; otherwise it contains a lightweight bitset implementation.